“The only outcome, from educational workshops, is an improved understanding of ourselves, life and love”

-How is it so many of us shy away from greater understandings of these things, when we know deep inside, we will only benefit?
+How is it so many of us shy away from further education when we know deep inside we will only benefit?

-Potentially, this comes down to how painful our lives have become, (and therefore forced into change) or it may well depend on how much we value ourselves, and our relationships.
-If we have little value for ourselves and others we’ll see little point in seeking change.
+“It may well depend on how much we value ourselves and our relationships.
+If we have little value for ourselves and others, we see little point, in seeking change”

 Perhaps we’re settling for okay or average, and feel that because we’re coping, there’s no need for change.
-We may lack the expectation (belief) that making some small, yet significant changes to our thinking – in terms of love, ourselves and life in general – is likely to welcome in some very different and positive experiences of life.
+We may lack the expectation (belief) that making some small, yet significant changes to our thinking, will improve our lot in life.

-If we believe change is likely to involve emotional pain, or high degrees of hassle, we’ll undoubtedly avoid it, however, believing change is a positive and necessary part of life, means we’ll welcome in those different experiences already mentioned.
+If we feel change is likely to involve emotional pain, or high degrees of hassle, we’ll undoubtedly avoid it.
+Seeing through this though, and then learning to believe change is a positive and necessary part of life, means we will welcome in life enhancing experiences.

 Education can be fun.
-Some level of emotional involvement is important, if, as students, we’re to learn and absorb the lessons given.
+Some level of emotional involvement is important, if, as students, we’re to learn and absorb the lessons given during workshops.
 The greater the emotional input the greater the impact.
-If we lack belief or feel half-hearted about education, or change for that matter, it’s unlikely we’ll be the sort of person inclined towards a positive, and joyful outlook on life.
-Even the lack of belief and our inclination towards life in general can be changed though, all we need, is the motivation to want this.
+If we lack belief or feel half-hearted about education, or change for that matter, we scupper our chances.
+Even the lack of belief and our inclination towards life can be changed though, all we need, is the motivation to want this.

-I will need you to become emotionally involved in what you’re learning, and actively involved in adopting and building on the beliefs: life can improve, and change is beneficial, no matter the amount of imagined hassle or pain.
+I will need you to become emotionally involved in what you’re learning.
+You will need to get actively involved in adopting and building on positive beliefs.
+To begin with, we must accept, no matter the amount of imagined hassle or pain, life can improve and change is beneficial.

 With these things in mind, it’s a certain fact, that both teacher and students alike, have responsibilities to themselves and each other.
 If your intention is to carry this responsibility well, and to the best of your ability, I promise to do likewise.